openskies-sh/aerobridge/README.md

 ## Technical Details

-This is an open source implementation of the "Manufacturer's Management Server" to help with key signing and managing interactions with India's [Digital Sky](https://digitalsky.dgca.gov.in/) API infrastructure.
-This server can be deployed to any public and private cloud and be used to manage communication with DGCA's Digital Sky Infrastructure and manage NPNT permissions.
-For a more technical introduction, see this [presentation](https://docs.google.com/presentation/d/1cZrNwNrLtLIj5eKEGql2HN-G1gZFbbGhGbiTB1i16So/edit?usp=sharing).
+This is an open source implementation of the "Manufacturer's Management Server" to help with key signing and managing interactions with external APIs.
+This server can be deployed to any public and private cloud and be used to manage communication.

 ## Get Started / Self hosting / Debugging

 Aerobridge is a Django server and is python based.
 To setup a local instance with a SQLLite database follow the following steps:

 1. Clone the repository
 2. Install dependencies, we recommend creating a virtual environment via a tool like [Anaconda](https://docs.conda.io/en/latest/)